Tutoring Info & Rules

 “I don’t feel comfortable signing the promissory note”

-You may elect not to sign the promissory note, however you will be required to pay upfront all due fees for each and every session before leaving the premises of a tutorial.
+You may elect not to sign the promissory note, however you will be required to pay upfront all due tuition for each and every session before leaving a tutorial.

 Leaving without making a payment AND not having signed the promissory note is to be considered an act of welshing/debt evasion and will be prosecuted.